Jamie Foxx has been out of the hospital for weeks, his daughter says

 The actor, who won the Oscar for Best Actor in 2005 for his portrayal of Ray Charles in "Ray," has appeared in films like "Django Unchained," "Dream Girls," and "Collateral," for which he received an Oscar nomination for Best Supporting Actor.

-Nick Cannon has been filling in as co-host for Foxx on the show "Beat Shazam," which Corrine also co-hosts, according to CBS Los Angeles.
+Nick Cannon has been filling in as co-host for Foxx on the show "Beat Shazam," which Corinne also co-hosts, according to CBS Los Angeles.

 for more features.